MusicMamba: A Dual-Feature Modeling Approach for Generating Chinese Traditional Music with Modal Precision

 \subsection{Subjective Listening Test}

-To evaluate the quality of the music samples generated by the model, we designed a subjective listening test.
-We recruited 10 music enthusiasts from social networks, each of whom plays at least one musical instrument.
-Each participant was asked to listen to 10 generated audio samples.
-They rated the samples based on three criteria: coherence, richness, and style, with scores ranging from 0 to 10.
-In the subjective evaluation results, MusicMamba outperformed all baseline models in coherence, richness, and style, showing the best overall performance.
+To evaluate the quality of the music samples generated by the model, we design a subjective listening test.
+We recruit 10 music enthusiasts from social networks, each of whom plays at least one musical instrument.
+Each participant is asked to listen to 10 generated audio samples.
+They rate the samples based on three criteria: coherence, richness, and style, with scores ranging from 0 to 10.
+In the subjective evaluation results, MusicMamba outperforms all baseline models in coherence, richness, and style, showing the best overall performance.